Competitive and Adventurous are traits that define the highest caliber participants in extreme sports.

 For Allen, in the past 25 years, dog mushing has grown from a fun family pastime into an all consuming, race focused, sled dog centered way of life.
 His rare inner determination combined with a modest character makes him extremely successful.

 Allen races SP Kennel’s Black Team.
-He is a two time champion (2013 and 2014) and dominant competitor in the Yukon Quest International Sled Dog Race since 2011.
+He is a three time champion (2013, 2014 and 2018) and dominant competitor in the Yukon Quest International Sled Dog Race since 2011.
 Allen also competes in mid-distances races throughout the season.
 One of his favorite races is the “Toughest 300 Miles” Copper Basin Sled Dog Race of which he is a six time champion.

 Allen raced the Yukon Quest for the first time in 2011.
 That year was incredibly challenging, with over one-third of the entrants withdrawing from the race, as well as the two leading teams failing to make it over the infamous mountains only 100 miles from the finish line.
 This was a grueling race for a rookie with temperatures down to -60 F and overflow water deep enough to swim across.
 However, Allen finished the race with a grin and placed 6th.

 Allen is also the JV coach and musher racing Iditarod with SP Kennel’s young dogs.
 It is this team that develops the future race dogs for the kennel.
 Allen has a rare talent for teaching a young dog to find his or her individual potential as an Iditarod racer.
 His goal in Iditarod is to finish the race with an educated and excited team of youngsters who will be ready to compete at the highest level in the following years.